|

 "I guess it is.
 Don't you usually tire?"

 even when they are exhausted… carry on when they have to.
-When their
+That’s

-lives depend on it.
-That's why they're so fantastic.
-I can't let them
+why they’re so fantastic.
+I can’t let them down.”
+He

 It was a storeroom, with no window.
 Somebody had used their initiative